 Types of Sofas and Loveseats

-- DESIGN BREAKDOWN: Consider it a modern take on the Chesterfield sofa.
-The tuxedo style features the same high, sheltering arms, but they are square shaped instead of rolled.
+Consider it a modern take on the Chesterfield sofa.
+The tuxedo style features the same high, sheltering arms, but they are square-shaped instead of rolled.
 You’ll oftentimes see this sofa sporting a button-tufted back.

-- DESIGN BREAKDOWN: This ultra-convenient sofa comes in a wide range of styles, from traditional to casual to contemporary.
+This ultra-convenient sofa comes in a wide range of styles, from traditional to casual to contemporary.
 Flimsy mattresses are often associated with the sleeper sofa, but technology and design has come a long way.
 You can find them with quality memory foam mattresses that your guests will love for overnight visits.
+Be sure to check out more sleeper sofa ideas with our guide on welcoming guests in style.

 Which Sofa Size Is Right For You?